itsconnner/tmcor/README.md

-# This is a fan made website !
+# This is a fan creation!

-Visual Novel ❤️ official website.
+ Honkai Star Rail-related visual novel❤️ website.